-Wicked Wilderness Pub: Wicked Wilderness Pub is another local eatery that features beers on tap and American fare eats!
-If you’re not interested in beers, considering trying some of their craft sodas!
+Wicked Wilderness Pub: Wicked Wilderness Pub is another local eatery that features beers on tap and American fare!
+If you’re not interested in beers, consider trying some of their craft sodas!

 Purple Fiddle: The Purple Fiddle is a popular spot in Thomas for live music!
 This family-friendly spot serves up sandwiches, appetizers, and desserts.

 Mountain State Brewing Company: Mountain State Brewing Company is another favorite of ours because they also have a location in Morgantown!
 They’re famous for their craft beers and homemade pizzas!